TL;DR

 RPC Fast (by Dysnix)

-- Ultra-low latency RPC endpoints (optimized by geography)
+- Ultra-low latency Solana RPC endpoints, optimized by geography

-- Zero slot delay under load due to aggressive replication strategies
+- Sub-1-slot lag under load due to aggressive replication strategies and validator co-location

-- Staked validators to boost transaction success rates in congested blocks
+- Staked validator identity (SWQoS) to boost transaction success rates in congested blocks

-- Built-in failover with automated rerouting between nodes
+- Built-in failover with automated rerouting between nodes, sub-50 ms recovery

 - Detailed usage dashboards and ready-to-integrate DevOps tooling